joao82/devsearch/README.md

 ## 📝 User Stories

-- As a user I want to `add movies to my watch list`, so that I can track all movies I saw.
+- As a user I want to `add my projects to my portfolio`, so that others can see my work.
-- As a user I want to be able to `rating and categorize the movies that I saw`, so that I can search for categories.
+- As a user I want to be able to `rating projects and leave comments about others work`, so that I inspire more freelancers.
+- As a user I want to be abel to `search for developers by skills, description and name`, so that I can find the best freelancers to hire.
-- As a user I want to `record the day I saw a movie`, so that I can track when I saw the movies.
+- As a user I want to be abel to `search for projects`, so that I can find similar projects that I am looking for.
-- As a user I want to `see all the movies in a watch list`, so that I have track of what movies I saw and the ones I still need to see.
+- As a user I want to `message a developer`, so that I react out to them and interact with.

 ## 📡 Architecture